A subdivision algebra for a product of two simplices via flow polytopes: The -cyclohedral triangulations of .

+Since $\Phi\circ \Phi\inv$ and $\Phi\inv \circ \Phi$ are identity maps, $\Phi$ is a bijection.
+It is immediate by the construction of $\Phi$ that two graphs in the domain of $\Phi$ differ by a single edge if and only if their images under $\Phi$ differ by a single arc. \end{proof}

-We can now construct a reduction order such that the reduced form of $P_\nu$ encodes the cyclic $\nu$-Tamari complex.
-Define the length of an edge $(i,j)$ to be $i+n-j \pmod n$.
-A pair $x_{ij}x_{jk}$ form a \textbf{longest pair at vertex $j$} if $x_{ij}$ and $x_{jk}$ respectively correspond with the longest incoming and outgoing edges at $j$.
+We will now construct a reduction order such that the reduced form of the polynomial $P_\nu$ encodes the cyclic $\nu$-Tamari complex.
+Define the length of an edge $(i,j)$ in a digraph to be $j-i \pmod n$.
+A pair of edges $\{(i,j),(j,k)\}$ (identified with $x_{ij}x_{jk}$) form a \textbf{longest pair at vertex $j$} if $x_{ij}$ and $x_{jk}$ respectively correspond with the longest incoming and outgoing edges at $j$.
 The \textbf{length reduction order} $\rho_{\text{len}}$ is the reduction order induced by successively reducing the longest pair $x_{ij}x_{jk}$ with minimal $j$ at each reduction step.
-To see that reducing $P_\nu$ according to $\rho_{\text{len}}$ gives the cyclic $\nu$-Tamari complex, we first need a few lemmas.
+To see that reducing $P_\nu$ according to $\rho_{\text{len}}$ encodes the cyclic $\nu$-Tamari complex, we first need a few lemmas.

-A graph is said to be \textbf{alternating} if each of its vertices is a source or sink.
-Let $D_{\overline{\nu}}$ denote the set of all maximal alternating graphs on vertex set $I\cup J$ with forward edges $(i,j)$ satisfying $i\in I$ and $j \in J$.
-Note that by maximality the graphs in $D_{\overline{\nu}}$ must be trees and therefore have $|I\cup J| -1$ edges.